treelogic-swe/aws-mock/README.md

 Adding features to aws-mock is really easy, and you can do it in any JVM language you want.
 Please see the [instructions](http://treelogic-swe.github.io/aws-mock/mdwiki.html#!contributing.md).

 ### License
-aws-mock is released under version 2.0 of the [Apache License](http://www.apache.org/licenses/LICENSE-2.0).
+aws-mock is released under [MIT License](https://opensource.org/licenses/MIT).